plewis/plewis.github.io/phylogenetics/lab-likelihood.md

     What parameters are being estimated using the F81 model?
     answer:

     Does this model fit the data better than the "empirical base frequencies" version of the F81 model?
+What information did you use to come to your conclusion?
     answer:

     What is the MLE of the transition/transversion ratio under the HKY85 model?